Accelerating the time-domain LISA response model with central finite differences and hybridization techniques: Hybrid response

 It is important to note that multiplying the quantities in the response by sigmoids, as in Eqs.~\eqref{eq:hybridized_yslr} and~\eqref{eq:hybridized_xs}, introduces undesired modulations in the low-frequency regime of the Fourier transform of the projected signal.
 These modulations persist up to a characteristic frequency of approximately $f\lesssim \sigma^{-1}$ (see~\cite{PhysRevD.110.124026} for a detailed frequency-domain analysis of steplike functions).
 Ideally, selecting $\sigma \lesssim f_{\rm{min}}^{-1}=10^{4}\, \rm{s}$ would shift the frequency modulations outside the LISA sensitivity band.
 However, such a wide sigmoid requires a very large hybridization window, which leads to an unphysical loss of spectral amplitude near $f_{\rm{Hyb}}$ and, consequently, a decrease of the SNR.

 We discuss in detail the impact of the hybridization parameters, $f_{\rm{Hyb}}$, $T$, and $\sigma$, in Sec.~\ref{subsec:impact_of_hybridization_parameters}.
-Across the parameter space explored in this study, we find that $f_{\rm{Hyb}}=3\times 10^{-4}\,\rm{Hz}$, $T=800\, \delta t$, and $\sigma = T/40$, with $\delta t$ the time step of the response, yields a sufficiently smooth hybrid in the time domain.
+Across the parameter space explored in this study, we find that $f_{\rm{Hyb}}=3\times 10^{-4}\,\rm{Hz}$, $T=800\, \delta t$, and $\sigma = T/40$, with $\delta t$ the time step of the waveform and the response, yields a sufficiently smooth hybrid in the time domain.
 In the Fourier domain, these settings constrain the loss of spectral amplitude (compared to the full response) below 0.1\%.
 Lower values of $\sigma$ produce sharper transitions between the LFA and the full response, potentially constructing non-smooth hybrids that can introduce artifacts in the frequency domain.
 On the other hand, as discussed above, large values of $\sigma$ tend to increase the loss of spectral amplitude in the hybridization region.
-As will be discussed in Sec.~\ref{subsec:impact_of_hybridization_parameters}, higher values of the $f_{\rm{Hyb}}$ pushes the hybridization region toward the late inspiral phase, thus reducing the accuracy of the LFA before transitioning to the full response.
-As our default choices we will use $f_{\rm{Hyb}}=3\times 10^{-4}\,\rm{Hz}$, $T=800\, \delta t$, and $\sigma = T/40$ through the paper.
+As will be discussed in Sec.~\ref{subsec:impact_of_hybridization_parameters}, higher values of $f_{\rm{Hyb}}$ pushes the hybridization region toward the late inspiral phase, thus reducing the accuracy of the LFA before transitioning to the full response.
+Unless otherwise stated, we will use $f_{\rm{Hyb}}=3\times 10^{-4}\,\rm{Hz}$, $T=800\, \delta t$, and $\sigma = T/40$ as our default choices through the paper.